cleanlab/ood-detection-benchmarks/README.md

 - swin_base_patch4_window7_224 (torch backend)
 - resnet50_v1 (mxnet backend)

-We use mxnet backend for resnet50 because there is a bug with the torch backend version.
+We use mxnet backend for resnet50 because there is a bug with the torch backend version when extracting embeddings.

 #### 4. Run experiments

 Run notebook below to run all experiments.

 [src/experiments/OOD/1_Evaluate_All_OOD_Experiments.ipynb](https://github.com/JohnsonKuan/ood-detection-benchmarks/blob/main/src/experiments/OOD/1_Evaluate_All_OOD_Experiments.ipynb)

-## Results

-Preparation of final results in progress